lojoh/build-and-push-multi-platform-docker-images-action/README.md

 Supported runners:

 - `ubuntu-latest`
-- other runners are not tested.
-I encourage you to try!
+- other runners are not tested but may work.

 Supported frameworks & languages:

 - `.NET 7`
 - `.NET 8`
-- other frameworks or languages are not tested.
-I encourage you to try!
+- other frameworks or languages are not tested but may work.